-If you haven't thought about cleaning your mattress lately, consider this: You probably spend six or seven hours on it every night.
-During that time, dust, dead skin cells, sweat, and oil from your body can make their way onto and into it, leading to possible yellow stains.
+If you haven't thought about cleaning your mattress lately, consider this: You probably spend six, seven or eight hours on it every night.
+During that time, dust, dead skin cells, sweat and oil from your body can make their way onto and into it, leading to possible yellow stains.
 Not to mention that this environment is a magnet for dust mites.
 Whether you suffer from allergies or not, it's a good idea to give your mattress a regular spruce-up.
 That's why Carolyn Forte, director of the Good Housekeeping Institute Cleaning Lab, recommends following this advice every few months to keep your bed fresh and dust-, stain-, and odor-free.
 Ahead, find out how to deep clean a mattress of any stain and which products to use to remove mattress stains yourself.

+Ditch the dust.
 The easiest way to remove dust is to use the upholstery tool on your vacuum cleaner.
-It's a good idea to do this every couple of months or more often if someone is the family suffers with allergies.
+It's a good idea to do this every couple of months or more often if someone in the family suffers with allergies.
 Go over the top and sides of the mattress and as much of the box spring as you can access.
-Press down firmly on the tool or tap it on the fabric to draw out dust beneath the fabric's surface.
-Then use the crevice tool to get into the quilting, along the edge welting, and where any pillow top is attached.
+Press down firmly on the tool or tap it on the fabric to draw out dust beneath the surface.
+Then, use the crevice tool to get into the quilting, along the edge welting and where any pillow top is attached.
 Some newer vacuums now come with tools that vibrate against mattress and upholstery fabrics to better draw out dust.

 Give it some steam.
 If you have a garment steamer, go over the mattress with the steamer holding the nozzle as close to the fabric as you can (without causing the steamer to drip).
 The penetrating steam will kill dust mites lurking near the surface.
 Vacuum the mattress again to remove them.
 No steamer?
 Give it bursts of steam from your iron.

-Whenever you notice any stale smells, a quick and easy way to freshen a mattress and box spring is with a sanitizing spray, like GH Seal stars Microban 24 Hour Sanitizing Spray or Tide Antibacterial Fabric Spray.
+If you notice any stale smells, a quick and easy way to freshen a mattress and box spring is with a sanitizing spray, like GH Seal stars Microban 24 Hour Sanitizing Spray or Tide Antibacterial Fabric Spray.
 Both are safe to use on fabrics and kill odor-causing bacteria.
-Or, to zap odors between deep cleanings, sprinkle some Arm & Hammer Baking Soda onto the fabric, brush it in lightly, wait 15 minutes, and vacuum.
+Or, to zap odors between deep cleanings, sprinkle some Arm & Hammer Baking Soda onto the mattress fabric, brush it in lightly, wait 15 to 30 minutes, and vacuum.

 You Might Also Like